Princess Akiko of Mikasa: Public appearances

-Prince Tomohito's death
+Princess Akiko is scheduled to appear in an All Night Nippon special in April 2025.

+On September 17, 2025, Turkish First Lady Emine Erdoğan hosted Princess Akiko of Mikasa in Ankara, discussing environmental protection, cultural heritage, and gastronomy.
+Erdoğan praised archaeological excavations led by the Japanese Institute of Anatolian Archaeology under the Turkish Culture and Tourism Ministry, notably at Şanlıurfa’s Ayanlar Ruins.
+Princess Akiko emphasized their role in cultural exchange, symbolized by her Turkish filigree brooch and nail polish with Turkish and Japanese flags.
+She also visited Anıtkabir and “The Golden Age of Archaeology” exhibition.

+On September 19, 2025, an event was held with Princess Akiko of Japan, leaders from Chiba Institute of Technology, and Turkey, to announce the start of a new excavation survey at the Ayanlar Höyük site in Şanlıurfa Province, Republic of Turkey.
+The new excavation is a collaboration between Chiba Institute of Technology and Anatolian Archaelogy.
+As part of the event, a groundbreaking ceremony was held as part of the Tash Tepeler project led by the Turkish Ministry of Culture and Tourism.
+The significance of the project is that it focuses on a turning point in human history about 12,000 years ago.

+Household

 On 6 June 2012, Prince Tomohito died from multiple organ failure.
 His funeral and ceremony was hosted by Princess Akiko.
 In June 2013 in a statement about the Prince's household, it was announced by the Imperial Household Agency that "it [had] reduced the number of households in the Imperial family by one", integrating it into the household led by his father.
-According to the agency's officials the household integration won't have any effect on the lives of the widow and daughters of Prince Tomohito.
+According to the agency's officials the household integration would not have any effect on the lives of the widow and daughters of Prince Tomohito.
+In September 2025 and subsequent to the death of her grandmother, Princess Mikasa, Akiko assumed the leadership of the Mikasa branch of the imperial family, becoming the first princess of the blood royal to head a household in 144 years, since Princess Sumiko was the head of Katsura-no-miya.
+A separate household was established for Akiko's mother.

 Health

-On 6 December 2013, Emperor Akihito and Empress Michiko returned from their visit to India.
-The Imperial Family gathered at Haneda Airport to greet them.
-At the airport, Princess Akiko suddenly collapsed.
-She was taken to Keio University Hospital and was diagnosed with cerebral anemia.
+On 6 December 2013, Emperor Akihito and Empress Michiko returned from their visit to India and the Imperial Family gathered at Haneda Airport to greet them.
+At the airport, Princess Akiko collapsed and was taken to Keio University Hospital where was diagnosed with cerebral anemia.
+Her trip to Hawaii was canceled afterwards.

 In 2017, she was reported to have visited Kyoto Prefectural University of Medicine's hospital in Kyoto due to asthma and high fever.

 At the end of July 2022, Princess Akiko was admitted to Kyoto Prefectural University of Medicine Hospital in Kyoto due to an asthma attack.
 It was discovered, however, that she had COVID-19 and her symptoms were described as muscle aches and fever.

-Titles and styles

-Akiko is styled as Her Imperial Highness Princess Akiko.